CSS In The News

 About one in eight the residents of Orange County, roughly 370,000 people, is age 65 or older.
 Over the next 20 years, that cohort is expected to more than double.

-So here’s a question: How do we, as a community, care for those who have cared for...
+So here’s a question: How do we, as a community, care for those who have cared for us?Some local seniors will enter their 65-plus years with livable incomes.
+But many others will...
 Read more

 Advocates say seniors at risk with further federal cutsSome O.C. food programs look for fill-in funding in the face of federal sequestration.
 In a county whose population is aging more rapidly than the national average, some people 60 and older already are scrambling for food because of federal budget cuts.Advocates fear that reality, of hunger among Orange County's elderly, is being overlooked as Congress battles over the federal budget.